 230. Contemporary U.S. Social Issues (3 sem. hrs.).
-An analysis of selected American social problems, ie. such as issues related to race, poverty, gender, medical care, and the environment.
+An analysis of selected American social problems, i.e. such as issues related to race, poverty, gender, medical care, and the environment.
 The problems will be viewed from various sociological perspectives.
 Students with credit for ANT 230 will not receive credit for SOC 230.

-310. Intermediate Data Science I (2 sem. hrs.)
+310. Intermediate Data Science I (Q) (2 sem. hrs.).
 A course highlighting quantitative methods beyond those covered in an introductory research methods course.
 Topics may include, but are not limited to; data preparation, confirmatory and exploratory factor analysis, logistic and ordinal regression.
-Prerequisites: CRM 210 or PSY 201 (Spring)
+Prerequisites: CRM 210 or PSY 201; MTH Placement of MTH 115, or higher.
+(Spring)

-311. Intermediate Data Science II (2 sem. hrs.)
+311. Intermediate Data Science II (2 sem. hrs.).
 A course highlighting quantitative methods beyond those covered in an introductory research methods course.
 Topics may include, but are not limited to; multilevel models, latent variable models.
 Prerequisites: CRM 210 or PSY 201, SOC 310 (Spring)